tyoung3/streamwork/README.md

 Why another FBP Golang framework?
 ---------------------------------

-	* Streamwork will interpret and run a network definition text file.
-No other project seems to do this.
+	* Streamwork will eventually be able to interpret and run a program generated from a network definition text file.
+	  No other project seems to do this, so far.

-	* Streamwork defines a standard component interface(currently subject to change), such that each process knows its name.
+	* Streamwork defines a standard component interface(currently subject to change), such that each process knows its name; very useful for reporting errors, etc..

+	* Streamwork uses precompiled code(unless the source is changed or recently imported).
+Compilation, when it is required, is transparent unless errors occur.

 Author
 ------